Learning Contextualized Knowledge Structures for Commonsense Reasoning: Experiments

-From the results of GN and our model variants, we can see ``HGN (w/o edge weights)'' consistently outperforms GN, which means generated facts could help reasoning, and suggests that current KG-augmented models can be improved with a more complete KG.
-Our HGN further improves over ``HGN (w/o edge weights)'', indicating the effectiveness of conducting context-dependent pruning on the contextualized graph.
+\paragraph{Performance Comparisons.} Tables~\ref{tab:csqa_main}, ~\ref{tab:codah_main}, ~\ref{tab:obqa_main} show performance comparisons between our models and baseline models on CommonsenseQA, CODAH, OpenBookQA and QASC.
+We clearly find that models with stronger text encoders perform better (i.e. RoBERTa $>$ BERT-Large $>$ BERT-Base).
+For all text encoders, our HGN shows consistent improvement over baseline models on all datasets.
+The improvement over all baselines are tested to be statistically significant under most settings, demonstrating the effectiveness of HGN both with and without retrieved evidence.

+We also submit our best model to leaderboards for CommonsenseQA and OpenBookQA.
+For CommonsenseQA (Table~\ref{tab:csqa_leaderboard}), our HGN ranks first among comparable approaches and shows remarkable improvement over PathGenerator~\citep{wang2020connecting} and the LM Finetuning approach (ALBERT~\citep{lan2019albert}).
+Higher-ranking models either use stronger text encoders or leverage additional data resources.
+Specifically, UnifiedQA~\citep{khashabi2020unifiedqa} and T5-3B~\citep{raffel2019exploring} are based on T5.
+They have 11B and 3B parameters respectively, making them impractical to be finetuned in an academic setting.
+ALBERT+DESC-KCR~\citep{xu2020fusing} and ALBERT+KD additionally use concept definitions from dictionaries.
+ALBERT+DESC-KCR and ALBERT+KCR leverage ``question\_concept'' annotations, which are used during the construction of the CommmonsenseQA dataset and allow the model to learn shortcuts that don't generalize to other datasets.
+ALBERT+KRD retrieve sentences from OMCS corpus~\citep{liu2004conceptnet} as input.
+These methods are therefore not comparable with our model.
+For OpenBookQA (Table~\ref{tab:obqa_leaderboard}), our model ranks first among all models using AristoRoBERTa as the text encoder.

-\textbf{Training with less labeled data.} Figure~\ref{fig:ablation} (a)(b) show the results of our model and baseline models when trained with 20\%/40\%/60\%/80\%/100\% of the training data on CommonsenseQA and OpenbookQA.
+\paragraph{Training with Less Labeled Data.} Figure~\ref{fig:ablation} (a)(b) show the results of our model and baselines when trained with different portions of the training data on CommonsenseQA and OpenBookQA.
 Our model gets better test accuracy under all settings.
-The improvement over the knowledge-agnostic baseline (LM Finetuning) is more significant with less training data, which suggests that incorporating external knowledge is more helpful in the low-resource setting.
+On CommonsenseQA without retrieved evidence, the improvement over the knowledge-agnostic baseline (LM Finetuning) is generally more significant with less training data, which suggests that incorporating external knowledge is helpful in the low-resource setting.